 There is a good chance that this post contains affiliate links.
 If you make a purchase through them, I may receive a small commission at no extra cost to you!
 As an Amazon Associate, I earn from qualifying purchases.
 As ever, all opinions are my own.

-Costa Rica is world-famous for its beaches and surf scene, and chances are, if you’re planning a trip to Costa Rica, you’re gonna want to check out a few of its best beach and surf towns.
+Costa Rica is world-famous for its beaches and surf scene, and chances are, if you’re planning a trip here, you’re gonna want to check out a few of the best Costa Rica surf towns.

-With two coastlines to choose from, though, and over 800 miles of coastline, there are a tonne of beach towns and surf towns in Costa Rica – so how do you know which are the best?
+With two coastlines to choose from, though, and over 800 miles of coastline, there are a tonne of surf towns in Costa Rica – so how do you know which are the best?

 Costa Rica had been my dream destination for over five years before I finally visited it, and during those days I was massively into surfing, so you can bet your bottom dollar that I did a load of research into the best places to visit in Costa Rica.
 And, of course, the best places to surf.

-If you’re looking for a relaxed beach town in Costa Rica, Puerto Viejo is the perfect destination for your next adventure!
+If you’re looking for one of the most relaxed surf towns in Costa Rica, Puerto Viejo is the perfect destination for your next adventure!

 There’s something in store for every traveller here, with yummy seafood, surfing, yoga, and great beaches at your fingertips.
 Some of the best beaches are just slightly outside of town, so you can travel by foot or hire a bike to get to them.
 The journey there through the lush greenery of the town will be half of the fun!